esmuigors2/Prep2Cry/README.md

          fxnl2cry.sh PW1PW20hf

      which will search for the definition of that density functional inside the file `$CRYVAR_FXLDIR/PW1PW20hf.fxl` .
+### 5. High-level way
-6. If You want to prepare a lot of input files, using all combinations of some density functionals and basis sets;
+👉 If You want to prepare a lot of input files, using all combinations of some density functionals and basis sets;

-   OR if You are not too comfortable with command line:
+👉 OR if You are not too comfortable with command line:
    * launch the following command:

             cryalot